Monthly ETF Commentary

 Harvest Travel & Leisure Income ETF

-• Long-term travel demand remains supported by demographic trends despite potential economic headwinds
+- Long-term travel demand remains supported by demographic trends despite potential economic headwinds.

-Outlook | While some short-term pressure from consumer is cautionary, the sector is well positioned to benefit from secular trends like aging demographics and resilient travel demand.
-I The sector is poised to benefit from renewed interest in consumer discretionary.
+Outlook | While some short-term pressure from consumer is cautionary and government shutdown injects uncertainty; the sector is well positioned to benefit from secular trends like aging demographics and resilient travel demand I The ETF is poised to benefit from renewed interest in the consumer discretionary.

 Harvest Industrial Leaders Income ETF